Barry Roberts (rugby union)

 St Joseph's College, Hunters Hill.
-Roberts played for Manly Club Club where he played 135 first grade games and scored 678 points.
+Roberts played for Manly Rugby Club where he played 135 first grade games and scored 678 points.
 He played nine games for New South Wales between 1953 and 1960.

 Roberts made his test debut in 1956 in the Wallabies’ second match against South Africa at the Brisbane Exhibition Ground.
 He also played seven non-Test games for Australia.
 Roberts also played against the British & Irish Lions for New South Wales in 1959.

 Roberts was a talented hurdler in his youth.